 What is the Women in Science and Math community?

-The Women in Science and Math academic residential community is designed for students exploring careers in science, math, engineering, and related fields.
-Participation in this community will help students cultivate meaningful relationships with like-minded peers; explore a variety of career paths; identify mentors and role models in science, technology, engineering, and math (STEM) fields; and connect students with research opportunities on campus.
+The Women in Science and Math Academic Residential Community is designed for students exploring careers in science, math, engineering, and related fields.
+Participation in this community will help students cultivate meaningful relationships with like-minded peers and be part of a small, supportive, close-knit community of students interested in science and math.

 What are the benefits of living in this community?